superfly/docs/reference/fly-launch.html.md

 Once an app is launched, you can make changes to it and provision further resources through `fly.toml` and flyctl commands.

-## More things the launchers do
+## More things the scanners do

-The language- or framework- specific launchers incorporated into `fly launch` may also do fancy things like the following:
+The language- or framework- specific scanners incorporated into `fly launch` may also do fancy things like the following:

 - download files (e.g. Dockerfile, config files) into your working directory.
 Existing local files will be overwritten only with confirmation.
 - run commands in your local development environment in order to prepare the project for deployment